 Various trainings were imparted to the tribal dairy farmers regarding silage making technology in different villages of the hilly district during 2021-22 to 2023-24 (Table 2).
 A total of 9 trainings were conducted in eight villages to 157 beneficiaries.
 In the trainings beneficiaries were imparted about the scientific production of silage technology in which knowledge regarding the stage of the crop to be harvested, size of cut, ensiling process and its quality check for feeding to the livestock.

-The knowledge level of the dairy farmers towards silage production practices was pre and post evaluated in terms of various basic and essential parametres (Table 3).
+The knowledge level of the dairy farmers towards silage production practices was pre and post evaluated in terms of various basic and essential parameters (Table 3).
 The results indicated that higher percentage of dairy farmers fall under the medium level of knowledge category (71.97%) during pre-assessment; however, high level of knowledge category (77.71%) observed

 during post-assessment of farmers’ and vocational trainings.
 It was observed that knowledge among the tribal dairy farmers had increased due to the subject-specific training programs and the personal conversations with them.